Michael LaCava

 Attorney // LaCava Law Firm, LLC

 Outside the professional realm, Michael finds comfort and joy in his role as a family man.
-He is a loving husband to his wife, Melanie, and a devoted father to three awesome kids.
+He is a loving husband and a devoted father to three awesome kids.
 In his free time, you’ll find Michael and his family immersed in a variety of activities.
 From camping trips that bring them closer to nature, to fishing adventures that instill a love for the outdoors, to sporting events where Michael enthusiastically cheers on and coaches his kids in their various sports, Michael cherishes these moments as opportunities to connect and share his life’s journey with family and friends.

 Our commitment to each client remains consistent, we treat each client with the professional attention and service they deserve, without cutting corners.
 The results of that dedication are evident in the reputation we have built.
 Our clients love us for good reason, we deliver and provide the level of service we promise.